im-trisha/EldenRingFarmBot/README.md

 * Said sword, must one shot the albinaurics, otherwise the killing cycle will not be able to start over again

 ## How to use - Simple user
-1. Download the executable from [here](https://github.com/GiuseppeFn/EldenRingFarmBot/releases/latest)
+1. Download the executable zip from [here](https://github.com/GiuseppeFn/EldenRingFarmBot/releases/latest/download/EldenRingFarmBot.zip)
+2. Unzip it by right-clicking it->Extract
 2. You must open the settings.yaml file and edit the grace_timeout value, use your phone as a stopwatch to know what time to put here, and add 2 to 3 seconds.
 Then, customize the other settings, if you dont want to, just put everything back to default controls on Elden Ring and set the ability key to '3'
 3. Now you can just run the program by double clicking the executable
 4. You must then teleport to the site of grace and set the right weapons and talismans, and when you're ready, press the ```start_key``` that you put in the settings (By default the p key)